santex/radio-private-copy/README.md

 ```
 play and record radio stream's the easy way

-depends on wget & zenity
+depends on wget & zenity & gcalccmd

 and you should set player of choice on line 3 of the play.sh
 change directory too or simple use default ~/Music ...